CinderD/CReKG/README.md

 # Legal-Knowledge-Graph
 This is the repository for the Final Year Project -- Knowledge Graph Construction on legal documents.

-Update on 10/11:
+Update on 25/01:
-  1. Utilized CUAD's "Governing_Law" dataset to built up a simple KG
+  1. Finished the demo structure of whole FYP

 Current Progress: